Contents

 The first stage in the machine learning lifecycle involves the conception and iterative refinement of a business problem aligned with the company’s short-term or long-term strategic goals.
 You must continuously iterate on the problem until its scope and objectives are finalized through the underlying market or customer research and discussions amongst the relevant stakeholders (including business leaders, product managers, ML engineers, and domain experts).

 Using machine learning is a given to solve some business problems, such as reducing the cost of manually annotating images.
 However, for other problems, the potential of machine learning needs to be explored further by conducting research and analyzing relevant datasets.
+To truly understand how AI tackles complex challenges, a machine learning course can provide insight into algorithms and techniques.

 Only once you form a clear definition and understanding of the business problem, goals, and the necessity of machine learning should you move forward to the next stage—translating the business problem into a machine learning problem statement.